Seaward Primetest Pro Review

 The Bottom Line:

-The Seaward Primetest Pro is the latest tester to hit the Australian market.
-It’s been designed as a replacement for the older Primetest 300 model – it will still perform all the required tests but it includes some really helpful extra features, which will undoubtedly make your job much easier.
+The Seaward Primetest Pro entered the market a few years ago, and it's made a huge impact.
+Designed as a replacement for the older Primetest 300 model – it will still perform all the required tests, but now includes loads of helpful extra features, which will undoubtedly make your job much easier.

 Features